RedisLabs/redislabs-docs/content/rc/security/access-control/data-access-control/default-user.md

 ## Turn off default user

-Once you have set up [Role-based access control]({{<relref "rc/security/access-control/data-access-control/role-based-access-control">}}) to control who can access your database, we recommend that you turn off default user access.
+After you set up [role-based access control]({{<relref "rc/security/access-control/data-access-control/role-based-access-control">}}) to limit who can access your database, we recommend that you turn off default user access.

 To turn off the default user for a database: